Unik-lif/course_notes/6.s081/labs/lab3.md

 #define PTE2PA(pte) (((pte) >> 10) << 12)

+// the lower 10 bits are FLAGS.
 #define PTE_FLAGS(pte) ((pte) & 0x3FF)

 // extract the three 9-bit page table indices from a virtual address.
-#define PXMASK          0x1FF // 9 bits
+#define PXMASK          0x1FF // 9 bits => to get the whole info of a level.
+// PGSHIFT is 12, adding 9 * level to get the right shift offset of the corresponding level.
 #define PXSHIFT(level)  (PGSHIFT+(9*(level)))
 #define PX(level, va) ((((uint64) (va)) >> PXSHIFT(level)) & PXMASK)